Tecwyn Roberts: Mission Control Centers

 In 1960, Roberts became NASA's first Flight Dynamics Officer at the Mercury Control Center, where his tasks centered on controlling the trajectory of the spacecraft and planning adjustments to it.

 Roberts may have popularised the use of the phrase "A-OK", making those three letters a universal symbol meaning "in perfect working order."
 The first documented use of the English language phrase "A-OK" is contained within a memo from Tecwyn Roberts, Flight Dynamics Officer, to Flight Director (entitled "Report on Test 3805", dated 2 February 1961) in penciled notes on the countdown of MR-2, dated 31 January 1961.
 U.S. Air Force Lt.
 Col. John "Shorty" Powers popularised the expression while NASA's public affairs officer for Project Mercury.

-In 1962, Roberts was appointed head of the Mission Control Center Requirements Branch, as which he played a key role in the design and further development of the Mercury Control Center at Cape Kennedy and also at the subsequent Mission Control Center at the Manned Spacecraft Center (later Johnson Space Center) in Houston, Texas, where NASA's manned spaceflight program had been transferred in 1961.
+In 1962, Roberts was appointed head of the Mission Control Center Requirements Branch, as which he played a key role in the design and further development of the Mercury Control Center at Cape Kennedy and also at the subsequent Mission Control Center at the Manned Spacecraft Center (later Johnson Space Center) in Houston, Texas, where NASA's human spaceflight program had been transferred in 1961.
 NASA's concept of Mission Control had previously been developed under the leadership of Christopher C. Kraft.
 When Roberts assumed his new position, Glynn Lunney succeeded him as Flight Dynamics Officer.
 As head of the Mission Control Center Requirements Branch, he was assigned responsibilities for determination, coordination and implementation of all design requirements for the construction of the new Mission Control Center in Houston.
 For his accomplishments in that area, Roberts received the NASA Outstanding Achievement Award.

 On 21 May 1962, Roberts was appointed head of Manned Flight Division at the Goddard Space Flight Center in Greenbelt, Maryland.
 At that time, Roberts and his wife also resided in Maryland.
 Their only child, Michael (born about 1960), attended Spalding High School in Severn, Maryland.